andy-hanson/mason/README.md

 		last-value

 It's also possible to yield without assigning.
-For example, `seqing` allows you to specify a lazily-generated sequence.
+For example, `streaming` allows you to specify a lazily-generated sequence.

-	nats. seqing ~|
+	nats. streaming ~|
 		i ::= 0
 		loop!
 			<~ i